Question:

 Gambling Addiction

-Much like a substance use disorder, gambling stimulates the reward centers of your brain, when you win.
-Hopes for a repeat of that “high” can lead to compulsive gambling, also known as a gambling addiction.
+Much like a substance use disorder, gambling stimulates the reward centers of your brain when you win.
+Hopes for a repeat of that “high” can lead to compulsive gambling, also known as a gambling addiction or, in severe cases, pathological gambling.
 People with gambling addictions find it nearly impossible to stop gambling, even if it damages their finances and relationships.

 Signs of gambling addiction can include: